git/git.github.io/rev_news/drafts/edition-89.md

   design or implement a big feature anymore, and luckily there are multiple groups of people who do excellent job dreaming up and new ways to use Git and make it a reality.
-My best days start by getting greeted by surprisingly good proposal of a new feature or optimization of an existing feature, and the entire day is spent on reviewing them.
+My best days start by getting greeted by a surprisingly good proposal of a new feature or optimization of an existing feature, and the entire day is spent on reviewing them.
 It happens less often these days, but they still do occasionally.